 Efficiency Formula

-Efficiency is the avoidance of waste in any system, often displayed as a percentage of work output to energy input.
-This energy is usually measured in Joules (J).
+Efficiency describes how effectively a system converts an energy input into useful output (and therefore how little is wasted), and it is often expressed as the percentage of useful work/energy output divided by energy input.
+In the SI system, work and energy are commonly measured in joules (J).
 Efficiency is very often used in applications of heat transfer since heat loss is a core issue in modern-day engineering.
-It’s also used to evaluate mechanical, solar, and chemical efficiencies.
+It's also used to evaluate mechanical, solar, and chemical efficiencies.

 Efficiency can be calculated through the following formula: